gabbo89/EEA2024-2025/docs/3a4b_genome_wide_bedtools.md

 <details>
     <summary>Click to expand</summary>
-    We can look for the fasta sequencing by performing a shearch on google for example.
+    We can look for the fasta sequencing by performing a search on google for example.

     Try to type in google: Arabidopsis thaliana genome fasta